bartnash/uidemo/mando-shapes-react/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Tailwind
+This version of the app is using Tailwind CSS and NextUI.

+If things aren't working correctly, doublecheck [Tailwind installation.](https://tailwindcss.com/docs/installation)

+The tailwindcss cli compiles CSS and should hopefully render only what's needed?
+'''bash
+npx tailwindcss -i ./src/index.css -o ./public/output.css --watch
+'''

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**